yasminenahal/hitl-al-gomg/README.md

 # Notebooks
 -------------
-In `notebooks/`, we provide Jupyter notebooks with code to reproduce the paper's result figures for both simulation and human experiments.
+In `notebooks/`, we provide Jupyter notebooks with code to reproduce the paper's result figures for both simulation and real human experiments.

 # Acknowledgements
 -------------